-As at 31 December 2023, the Group has breached a financial ratio of the Group in relation to bank borrowings with aggregate carrying amount of HK\$467,970,000 (2022: Nil).
+As at 31 December 2024, the Group has breached certain financial ratios of the Group in relation to bank borrowings with aggregate carrying amount of HK\$420,900,000 (2023: HK\$467,970,000).
 These bank borrowings are classified as current liabilities and included in bank borrowings scheduled for repayment within one year above.

-30. CONVERTIBLE BONDS
+31. CONVERTIBLE BONDS

-On 22 October 2020, the Company issued 3% convertible bonds with nominal value of HK\$418,000,000 as part of the consideration for the Combination (as defined in note 31).
+On 22 October 2020, the Company issued 3% convertible bonds with nominal value of HK\$418,000,000 as part of the consideration for the Combination (as defined in note 32).
 The convertible bonds are perpetual in term and have no maturity date with a principal amount denominated in HK\$ of HK\$418,000,000.
 The bonds are convertible into ordinary shares of the Company at an initial conversion price of HK\$0.5 per conversion share (subject to the adjustments in accordance with the terms of the convertible bonds) at any time during the period commencing from the date of issue of the convertible bonds up to the date which falls on the 10th anniversary of the date of issue of the convertible bonds to the extent all or part of the convertible bonds remain outstanding.

-30. CONVERTIBLE BONDS (Continued)
+31. CONVERTIBLE BONDS (Continued)

 The coupon shall accrue on the outstanding principal amount of the convertible bonds and be payable annually subject to the Company's sole discretion to defer the coupon payment for a maximum period of 10 years from the date when the relevant coupon payment falls due by giving notice to the holders of the convertible bonds.
-In the opinion of directors, it is the Company's present intention to defer the coupon payment, hence the liability component of the convertible bonds is regarded as non-current liabilities.
+In the opinion of directors, the Company has the right to defer the coupon payment for at least twelve months after the reporting period, hence the liability component of the convertible bonds is classified under non-current liabilities.